colin273/enmity-debug/README.md

 # Enmity Debugger

 A (relatively) simple remote debugger for [Enmity](https://enmity.app).
-This connects to the iOS Discord app with Enmity installed over a websocket and allows you to execute JavaScript in the Discord app from the command line.
+This connects over a websocket to the iOS Discord app with Enmity installed and allows you to execute JavaScript in the Discord app from the command line.
+The REPL in this debugger is a slightly modified version of the [default REPL in Node.js](https://nodejs.org/api/repl.html), including the same commands and some support for multi-line code snippets.

-There is an official (unreleased for now) Enmity debugger app in development, featuring a GUI with logs and a code editor for better ease of use.
-There is also an old version of the debugger built on [Flutter](https:flutter.dev) (builds are available to download [here](https://github.com/beerpiss/enmitydebugger)).
-However, I was unable to establish a websocket connection between my Mac and any of my iOS devices using the Flutter app, so I made my own debugger CLI using [Node.js](https://nodejs.org) and tried to mimic what little I know about the intended behavior of the official debugger as closely as possible.
+This began life as an interim debugger tool for me while I waited for the release of a new official Enmity debugger, but it has since become my preferred method of debugging Enmity plugins.
+(I'm biased though.)
+If this particular debugger doesn't meet your needs, there are similar tools by other developers:

+- [enmity-devsocket](https://github.com/Beefers/enmity-devsocket) - a full GUI debugger, featuring a server and a browser client.
+The client includes a code editor that allows for easy writing and running of many lines of code at once.
+Enmity's console output is displayed next to the editor.
+- [debug-ws-server](https://github.com/Aliucord/debug-ws-server) - made for [Aliucord](https://github.com/Aliucord), but compatible with Enmity.
+This CLI debugger is written in Go and doesn't have any builds published on GitHub, so you'll have to compile it yourself.
+- [Legacy Enmity debugger](https://github.com/beerpiss/enmitydebugger) - the old official Enmity debugger.
+It's a GUI app built on [Flutter](https://flutter.dev), which makes it significantly heavier than the other debuggers I've tried.
+My CLI's behavior is loosely based on the behavior of this one.
+The linked repo is not where this debugger was developed, but it uses GitHub Actions to generate ready-to-use builds.

 ## Installing